environmental & community affairs

 Environment: Refrain / Reduce / Reuse / Recycle

-We have taken the final steps to being off-the-grid with solar energy.
-The office, warehouse, in-house lab and studio now function free of municipal electricity, gas, water and sewage!
+We're taking the final steps to being off-the-grid with solar energy.
+The office, warehouse, in-house lab and studio will function free of municipal electricity, gas, water and sewage!

 Offsetting Carbon Emissions

-With the help of ASEC and NativeEnergy, we have been offsetting our carbon emissions since 2007.
-Initially, we had two objectives: 1) to become carbon neutral with all future product introductions, and 2) to pick up the tab for the carbon clean up, i.e. to not increase wholesale and retail pricing as a result of the added expense.
-During the assessment process, however, the decision was made to become carbon neutral on a companywide basis.
-This includes the reversal of carbon emissions as a result of manufacturing, transportation (including employee commuting to/from the office), freight, and energy consumption from day-to-day operations.
+With the help of ASEC and NativeEnergy, we have been carbon neutral since 2007.
+This includes the reversal of carbon emissions as a result of manufacturing, transportation (including employee commuting to/from the office), shipping, and energy consumption from day-to-day operations.

 Paperless Office InitiativeReceipts, invoices and free passes to shows are emailed to customers which reduce the need for copy paper, manila patient folders, printing and mailing.
 Integrated e-files are being set up to replace the paper filing system.
 When paper must be used, we buy only 100% recycled copy paper.